Total Immersion (augmented reality): History

-In June 2010, it was announced at the very first Augmented Reality convention ever held, that Total Immersion had created a community logo in attempt to urge a creation of shared standards and a communications framework.
-This collective, participative process was aimed at advancing uniformity and organization in the world of Augmented Reality users so that the technological community and new members could recognize the logo immediately.
+In June 2010, at the very first Augmented Reality convention ever held, it was announced that Total Immersion had created a community logo to encourage the creation of shared standards and a communications framework.
+This collective, participative process aimed to advance uniformity and organization among Augmented Reality users so that the technological community and new members could recognize the logo immediately.

-The company quietly went defunct in 2014 after a supposed intellectual property sale by CEO Bruno Uzzan.
+The company quietly went defunct in 2014 after a supposed sale of its intellectual property by CEO Bruno Uzzan.